bruceravel/DnDthings/docs/distant_moon/chapter1.rst

   companions chose not to return, instead choosing to continue exploring Jarn.
 While they have not been seen since, the Dreamwalker assures that they are still alive.
-Her final companion fell ill, returned through the portal, and passed away soon after.
+Her final companion was seriously injured, returned through the portal, and passed away soon after.

 * Before the fourth companion died, he spoke fondly of the village where the Dreamwalker took residence.
 His descriptions of the